Background pattern

 Pregnancy and breastfeeding:

-It is recommended to cover magnesium needs with a diet rich in vegetables, whole grains to prevent the consequences of magnesium deficiency during pregnancy.
+It is recommended to cover magnesium needs with a diet rich in vegetables, whole grains for the prevention of magnesium deficiency consequences during pregnancy.

 Important for women:

-If you are pregnant or think you may be, consult your doctor before taking this medication.
-Taking medications during pregnancy can be hazardous to the embryo or fetus and should be monitored by your doctor.
+If you are pregnant or think you may be pregnant, consult your doctor before taking this medicine.
+The use of medicines during pregnancy can be hazardous to the embryo or fetus and should be monitored by your doctor.

 No problems have been described in breastfed infants whose mothers take Magnogene tablets at the recommended doses.

-No effects are expected on the ability to drive or operate tools and machines.
+No effects on the ability to drive or use tools and machines are expected.

 Follow these instructions exactly unless your doctor has given you different instructions.
 Consult your doctor or pharmacist if you have any doubts.